 - Radiologic Technologists: A radiologic technologist is trained to take x-rays to assist with the diagnosis and treatment of illnesses and injuries.

-Office of Health Education and Promotion Staff:
+Health Education and Support Services Staff:

 - Community Health Nurse: A registered nurse who assists students with the overall management of chronic health problems such as diabetes, asthma, crohns, cancer, etc. This nurse also works with students to resolve academic issues arising from illness, hospitalization or health (medical or psychological) withdrawal.